cal-itp/benefits/docs/configuration/transit-provider.md

 ### Steps

-1. Cal-ITP uses the transit agency's Littlepay merchant ID to create a customer group in the Littlepay QA environment for each type of eligibility (e.g. senior).
+1. Cal-ITP uses the transit provider's Littlepay merchant ID to create a customer group in the Littlepay QA environment for each type of eligibility (e.g. senior).
 1. For each group that's created, a group ID will be returned and should be set as the `group_id` on a new `EnrollmentFlow` in the Benefits database.
 (See [Configuration data](../data/) for more on loading the database.)
 1. Cal-ITP creates a new `EnrollmentFlow` in the database for each supported eligibility type.
 This will require configuration for either [API](https://docs.calitp.org/eligibility-api/specification/)-based verification or verification through an [OAuth Open ID Connect claims provider](../oauth/) (e.g. sandbox Login.gov) -- either way, this resource should be meant for testing.
 1. Cal-ITP creates a new `TransitAgency` in the database and associates it with the new `EnrollmentFlow`s as well as the existing Littlepay `TransitProcessor`.